winnichenko/BLOB-87/README.md

 # Binary Downloads
 You can download compiled versions for the major operating systems directly from our [releases page](https://github.com/nesbox/TIC-80/releases).

-# Pro Version
-To help support TIC-80 development, we have a [PRO Version](https://nesbox.itch.io/tic).
-This version has a few additional features and binaries can only be downloaded on [our Itch.io page](https://nesbox.itch.io/tic).

-For users who can't spend the money, we made it easy to build the pro version from the source code.

-### Pro features

-- Save/load cartridges in text format, and create your game in any editor you want, also useful for version control systems.
-- Even more memory banks: instead of having only 1 memory bank you have 8.
-- Export your game without editors, and then publish it to app stores (WIP).

 # Community
 You can play and share games, tools and music at [tic.computer](https://tic.computer/play).